FatimahAlzhrani/pdsnd_github/README.md

 In this project, we wrote a `code` that takes in raw `input` to create an _interactive experience_ in the terminal to compare a variety of **_descriptive statistics_** of the **bike-share** system usage between three large cities in the United States: Chicago, New York City, and Washington.
 We used data provided by [Motivate](https://www.motivateco.com/), a bike-sharing system provider for many major cities in the United States.

+## Statistics Computed
+this project provides the following information:
+1- **Popular times of travel** (i.e., occurs most often in the start time)

+ - most common month
+ - most common day of week
+ - most common hour of day

+2- **Popular stations and trip**

+ - most common start station
+ - most common end station
+ - most common trip from start to end (i.e., most frequent combination of start station and end station)

+3- **Trip duration**

+ - total travel time
+ - average travel time

+4- **User info**

+ - counts of each user type
+ - counts of each gender (only available for NYC and Chicago)
+ - earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ## Project Data
 - chicago.csv - Dataset containing all bikeshare information for the city of Chicago provided by Udacity.